eonn3/Create-and-Mint-Token/README.md

 ### Mint

 For this project, only the owner can mint tokens.
-The ```mintPeanuts(to, amount)``` function takes an address and an amount as the parameter.
-Upon a successful transaction, the given amount of token is minted and added to the address provided.
+The ```mint(to, amount)``` function takes an address and an amount as the parameter.
+Upon a successful transaction, the given amount of tokens is minted and added to the address provided.

 ### Burn

-The ```burnPeanuts(amount)``` function takes an amount to burn.
+The ```burn(amount)``` function takes an amount to burn.
 It will be burned from the address of the current account.

 ### Transfer